-b_kane@southwesterncc.edu

-The Associate in General Education curriculum is designed for the academic enrichment of students who wish to broaden their education with emphasis on personal interest, growth and development.
+b_kane@southwesterncc.edu 828.366.2006 or 800.447.4091, ext.
+2006 The Associate in General Education curriculum is designed for the academic enrichment of students who wish to broaden their education with emphasis on personal interest, growth and development.